Reza Ostadi

 While in the Guardian Council in 2000, he confirmed the rejection of 600 candidates out of an original 758 candidates who were running for public office.

 Opposition

-In July 2009, Ayatollah Ostadi issued a stringing criticism of Ahmadinejad and the 'status quo.'
+In July 2009, Ayatollah Ostadi issued a stinging criticism of Ahmadinejad and the 'status quo.'
 He announced he will stop leading Friday prayers at Qom Mosque.
 Ostadi belongs to the hardline Society of Seminary Teachers of Qom.